 Knowing the ins and outs of defensive strategies and hardware solutions will provide a two-fold increase in your security: first by making your home far less appealing to potential invaders and second by stymieing an attempted illegal entry, or failing that slowing it down drastically so you have more time to prepare.

-In this article we will be looking at all kinds of ways to fortify and protect every entryway and portal into your home, along with other helpful tips to set you up for success as a defender.
+In this article, we’ll be looking at all kinds of ways to fortify and protect every entryway and portal into your home, along with other helpful tips to set you up for success as a defender.

 Table of Contents